jenningsanderson/Twitter-Evacuation-Patterns/data.md

 #The DataSet

-There were over 20 million tweets generated during Hurricane Sandy which referenced Sandy.
-These tweets came from (x) distinct users.
+There were 22,250,274 tweets generated during Hurricane Sandy which referenced Sandy.
+260,589 of these tweets (1.1%) were geotagged from 154,703 users.

-(155,507 users)?
+Collecting these user's geotagged _contextual stream_ of tweets yields a total of 22 million tweets.

+Further time-filtering for October 22 - November 7 and manual filtering of easy to find spam, leaves a dataset of (1.9 million tweets)

+##Geo-Based Filtering
+The first round of geo-based filtering is based on the following crude box:

+![]

 **Geotagged count**